rundeck/docs/docs/manual/key-storage/storage-plugins/cyberark-storage.md

 `path/to` is the folder path within the safe where the key is stored.
 `secret.pem` is the unique name of the key in that particular folder.

-:::: tabs
+::: tabs
-::: tab Example Enterprise Config
+@tab Example Enterprise Config

 Below is an example legacy configuration, which can be configured using the *System Configuration* module.
 Add each setting as a configuration entry.